Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective

-\textbf{Recent works: } \begin{itemize} \item ML approaches: The work in \cite{100} presents a power control scheme using ML for D2D networks.
+\textbf{Recent works: } \begin{itemize} \item {Conventional AI/ML approaches:} The work in \cite{100} presents a power control scheme using ML for D2D networks.
 The major objective is to dynamically allocate power to the network of D2D users and cellular users for avoiding channel interference.
 This can be done by using a Q-learning algorithm which learns a power allocation policy such that the successful data transmission of each user is ensured with a certain level of power.
 In the complex wireless communication networks with nonstationary wireless channels, the control of transmit power for transmitters is a challenging task.
 The authors in \cite{101} propose a learning-based scheme with the objective of optimizing transmit power over the wireless channel under a certain power budget.
-The distribution of power allocation to channels is estimated through a learning process so that the use of power serving data transmissions is efficiently predicted and optimized in a long run. \item DL approaches: Meanwhile, the study in \cite{102} investigates the potential of DL in addressing power control issues in wireless networks.
+The distribution of power allocation to channels is estimated through a learning process so that the use of power serving data transmissions is efficiently predicted and optimized in a long run. \item {Advanced AI/ML approaches:} Meanwhile, the study in \cite{102} investigates the potential of DL in addressing power control issues in wireless networks.
 As an experimental implementation, the authors employ a DNN architecture to perform a power control in large wireless systems without the need of a complex channel estimation procedure.
 The DNN network is trained using CSI values on all network links as inputs to capture the interference pattern over the different links.
 With the aid of learning, the proposed scheme can adapt well when the size of the network increases.